hussainweb/drupalqa-action/README.md

 | 8.0         | hussainweb/drupalqa:php8.0 |
 | latest      | hussainweb/drupalqa:latest |

+Note: The actual Docker image used also depends on the `registry` option.
+If that option is set to `'ghcr'` (default value), then the Docker image is prefixed with `ghcr.io/`.
+For example, `ghcr.io/hussainweb/drupalqa:php8.0`.

 ### `web-root`

 The web root (document root) to consider for default values for some of the checks.
 Default: `web`.